-Once the specification is mutually approved, by harnessing our range of skills and experience we are able to provide you with accurate and realistic proposals for the complete design process at this early stage: Based on a detailed project plan, this will define our understanding of your requirements, estimate project costs and clarify the time-scales involved.
+Once the estimates are approved, by harnessing our range of skills and experience we are able to provide you with accurate and realistic proposals for the complete design process at this early stage: Based on a detailed project plan, this will define our understanding of your requirements, estimate project costs and clarify the time-scales involved.

 Step 4 – Project Plan

 Once given the green light, your first deliverable is our detailed project plan, showing time-scales of each sub-phase of the project.
-As each key design stage is reached, a revised project plan is provided, though can be requested at any point during a project.
+The project plan is reviewed internally weekly and re-issued to the client should any change have occured.
 Time-scales can fluctuate mid-project, shortened by more expedient than anticipated client approval, or lengthened by a mid-project change; time-scale impacts presented through our ECR (engineering change request) system and, assuming approval, reflected dynamically within the project plan.
-See an example here.
+See an example.